MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netconfiguration/nf-netconfiguration-netconfigurationquerylinklayeraddress.md

 ---
 UID: NF:netconfiguration.NetConfigurationQueryLinkLayerAddress
 title: NetConfigurationQueryLinkLayerAddress function (netconfiguration.h)
-description: The NetConfigurationQueryLinkLayerAddress method retrieves the software-configurable link layer address that was stored in the registry for a NIC. tech.root: netvista ms.assetid: 6431d2ff-fdf8-4343-9860-08b3370aa271 ms.date: 02/07/2018
+description: The NetConfigurationQueryLinkLayerAddress function retrieves the software-configurable link layer address that was stored in the registry for a NIC. tech.root: netvista ms.assetid: 6431d2ff-fdf8-4343-9860-08b3370aa271 ms.date: 02/07/2018